🌲Fine PineView Test Lab

 Box Type Recommendations

-Pine litter works with any style of litter box.
-However, if you want to take advantage of the sawdust-sifting method, consider a sifting litter box system:
+Pine cat litter works with any style of litter box.
+However, if you want to take advantage of the sawdust-sifting method, consider a sifting litter box system.
+We also break down the best litter box for pine pellets if you want the dedicated setup guide:

 • Fresh pellets stay on top